janfitz/bkb/README.md

 - drag-and-drop doesn't work in some cases, for example you cannot move desktop icons on some PCs
 - windows moved and doesn't work properly after logout/switch user
 - and many more small things....

-### Translate to other languages:
-One can easily translate the User Interface and modify a keyboard.
-Just edit the "messages.bkb" and "keyboard.bkb" files.
-These are text unicode files.
-But (!) the file format and contents can be changed in future!!!

 ### Compiling the source codes
 As for now, you have to use Microsoft Visual Studio 2012 (latest update preferred).
 This is due to the fact that the libraries used (from the Tobii Gaze SDK 4.0) are compiled the same way.